plone/plone.restapi-client/docs/actions/types.md

 ## Get Types List

+### Query function

-This function returns the list of all available types.
+Use the `getTypesQuery` function to get the query for fetching the list of all available types.

-- Function name: `getTypesQuery`
+### Hook

+Use the `useGetTypes` hook to get the list of all available types.

 ## Get Type

+### Query function

-This function returns the information about the content type provided.
+Use the `getTypeQuery` function to get the query for fetching the information about the content type provided.

-- Function name: `getTypeQuery`
+### Hook

+Use the `useGetType` hook to get the information about the content type provided.

 ### Parameters